 These types of resources are designed to be easy to use in the busy clinic, hospital, or doctor's office.
 Each one we subscribe to has different strenghts as well as weaknesses.
 Become familiar with all of them so you can quickly find the information you need and also make informed choices about which ones to use to take advantage of their strength.

 It is important for everyone to understand Wiggers this week.
 I found a couple of interesting animations below - check it out.
-For this topic, the point of care resources like Up To Date do not have the information you need - this is more of a background type of question, so best resources will be textbooks.
+For this topic, the point of care resources like Up To Date may not have the information you need - this is more of a background type of question, so best resources will be textbooks.
 I think our best resource is a print book - so don't be afraid to come look at it (Cardiovascular physiology : a clinical approach, ch.
 4.WG 102 C258 1988)

 Also, your lecture notes will be very helpful for this.
 If you use them, reference them, and if you need help creating that citation, check out the Cite it Right page.